CWorldEnder/personalcurrencytracker/README.md

 ---

-If you have ideas/wishes for other balance update options, you can let me know by creating an issue :D .
+If you have ideas/wishes for other balance update options, you can let me know by creating an issue :smile: .